cktang88/mongoose-api-generator/README.md

 - `DELETE /api/{fileName}/:id`

+NOTE: these endpoints are all hidden unless you are signed in.

+## Authentication

+- Signup via `/auth/signup` (email/password/username)
+- Login via `/auth/login` --> returns a token, which should be pasted in the `Authorization` HTTP header for each subsequent API request.
+- View user profile via `/auth/profile`

 ## Implementing permissions

 - need to have an `owner_id: String` field in the Mongoose Schema.
+This field is automatically populated whenever a new object is created via the API endpoint.
 - Export a `permissions` object that may override `list/get/update/remove` fields (by default all of these are set to `PUBLIC`)

 - Example: